danrfletcher/agile-obsidian/README.md

 -   Debounce: 300 ms for all triggers to avoid redundant work while you type or navigate quickly.
 -   Coalescing: If a run is already in progress, newer triggers are queued and only the latest one runs afterward.
--   Re-entrancy guard: Edits made by the formatter don’t retrigger the formatter.
+-   Re-entrancy guard: Edits made by the formatter don't retrigger the formatter.
 -   Whole-file progress UI: If a whole-file format takes longer than ~1s, a progress notice appears and updates until completion.
 Large files are processed in small batches with cooperative yielding to keep the UI responsive.

 ##### What it does not do